SAREC-Lab/sUAS-UseCases/README.md

-# Requirements-Driven Configuration of Emergency Response Missions with Small Aerial Vehicles
-Use Cases for Emergency Response Missions with Small Unmanned Aerial Systems
+# Use Cases for Emergency Response Missions with Small Unmanned Aerial Systems

 If you would like to use these use-cases we ask you to reference our paper:
-Jane Cleland-Huang, Ankit Agrawal, Md Nafee Al Islam, Eric Tsai, Maxime Van Speybroeck, Michael Vierhauser:
+**Jane Cleland-Huang, Ankit Agrawal, Md Nafee Al Islam, Eric Tsai, Maxime Van Speybroeck, Michael Vierhauser:
 ``Requirements-driven configuration of emergency response missions with small aerial vehicles''.
-Software Product Line Conference (SPLC) 2020: 26:1-26:12
+Software Product Line Conference (SPLC) 2020: 26:1-26:12**
 ([bib available here](SPLC2020.txt))

 Special thanks to the South Bend Fire Fighters for all of their input.